General Reporting Obligation - Code of Ethics

 There are many ways to make reports, file complaints, or otherwise bring to light violations or concerns.
-The Office of Compliance and Policy has information about the different reporting and complaint mechanisms.
+The Office of Compliance & Policy has information about the different reporting and complaint mechanisms.
 The Chief Compliance Officer can accept reports and provide information.

-In addition to the general reporting requirement in the Code of Ethics, there are specific reporting requirements imposed on all university employees by law and university policy, for
+In addition to the general reporting requirement in the Code of Ethics, there are specific reporting requirements imposed on university employees by law and university policy:

-- suspected child abuse (abuse of a minor),
+- All employees must report suspected child abuse (abuse of a minor),

 - Campus Security Authorities must report to W&M Police certain types of criminal conduct (“Clery Act crimes”) occurring on campus or W&M-controlled property,

-- convictions of certain drug or alcohol law violations,
+- All employees must report convictions of certain drug or alcohol law violations,

 - All employees must report threats and acts of violence.

 Information about this legal obligation is available on the Compliance Resources webpage.